bishwamittra/LLM_Logical_Consistency/other/README.md

-#An example to Visualise the context
+An example to visualise the context